NJUBroccoli/njubroccoli.github.io/index.md

 ### Academic

-- Teaching Assistant: <a href="https://nju-sicp.bitbucket.io">"Structure and Interpretation of Computer Programs"</a>, Dept. of Computer Science and Technology, Nanjing University, Fall 2020.
+- Teaching Assistant: <a href="https://nju-sicp.bitbucket.io">"Structure and Interpretation of Computer Programs"</a>, Department of Computer Science and Technology, Nanjing University, Fall 2020.
 - Attending Conferences: CNCC'17, PLDI'20
-- Academic Exchanges in Four Universities (HKU, CUHK, HKUST, and PolyU) in Hong Kong (Organized by Dept. of Computer Science and Technology, Nanjing University) in Feb.
+- Academic Exchanges in Four Universities (HKU, CUHK, HKUST, and PolyU) in Hong Kong (Organized by Department of Computer Science and Technology, Nanjing University) in Feb.
 2018

 ### Student Affairs

-- Monitor of Elite Program Class, Grade 2016, Dept. of Computer Science and Technology, Nanjing Univeristy (from Sep.
+- Monitor of Elite Program Class, Grade 2016, Department of Computer Science and Technology, Nanjing Univeristy (from Sep.
 2016 to Jul.
 2020)
-- Assistant of Student Affairs Office, Dept. of Computer Science and Technology, Nanjing University (from Sep.
+- Assistant of Student Affairs Office, Department of Computer Science and Technology, Nanjing University (from Sep.
 2019 to Jul.
 2020)
 - Office Member of Nanjing University Student Association Union (from Sep.
 2016 to Jul.
 2017)

 ### Social Practices